philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The harder I work, the luckier I get." — Gary Player
+> "What lies behind us and what lies before us are tiny matters compared to what lies within us." — Ralph Waldo Emerson
-*Updated on 2025-12-04*
+*Updated on 2025-12-05*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).